ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

 }
 ```

+In PEG.js an expression like $$expression_1 / expression_2 / ... / expression_n$$
+tries to match the first expression, if it does not succeed, try the second one, etc. Return the match result of the first successfully matched expression.
+If no expression matches, the match fails.

+Also an expression like `expression +`
+matches one or more repetitions of the expression and **return their match results in an array**.
+The matching is greedy, i.e. the parser tries to match the expression as many times as possible.
+Unlike in regular expressions, **there is no backtracking**.

 Using the generated parser is simple — just call its `parse` method and
 pass an input string as a parameter.